codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

         'post' => ['csrf'],
     ];

 ..
-Warning:: If you use ``$methods`` filters, you should :ref:`disable auto-routing <use-defined-routes-only>`.
+Warning:: If you use ``$methods`` filters, you should :ref:`disable auto-routing <use-defined-routes-only>`
-    Because auto-routing permits any HTTP method to access a controller.
+    because auto-routing permits any HTTP method to access a controller.
     Accessing the controller with a method you don't expect could bypass the filter.

 HTML Forms